 Levels of adoption of e-commerce and services: Development of business and services of the digital economy, their use by the population and the impact on digital government policy

 In 2019, the United Nations Conference on Trade and Development B2C E-Commerce Index ranked Lebanon the 68th out of 152 economies, where the ranking has dropped from 55th in 2017 to 63rd in 2018 (UNCTAD, 2019[8]).
 BlomInvest Bank found that Lebanese people mostly use e-commerce for banking services with the highest e-commerce usage rate for money transfers and online bill payments (BomInvest Bank, 2019[9]).
+In 2019, the Government of Lebanon created a commercial register based on an open and interoperable platform as an attempt to improve the ease of doing business and investments in Lebanon.
+It addresses government data availability and interoperability such that digital businesses and services can be more easily developed.
+The platform also significantly assists the government administration in transacting with users via e-services.
 Building on the experience of Lebanese citizens using e-commerce and services and the substantial levels of digitalisation observed, the Government of Lebanon should continue its efforts towards the progressive digitalisation of public services, investing in citizen-driven approaches for its design and delivery.

 The levels of competitiveness and innovation in the country: The measure of the country's advantage or disadvantage creating new digital products and services, determining the potential of a collaboration of the government with the private sector and the level of expectations towards the digital government policy